-VPN (Virtual Private Network) service can be your superhero, which immensely helps you to safeguard your online privacy.
+VPN service can be your superhero, which immensely helps you to safeguard your online privacy.

-With the help of VPN services, you can connect to multiple servers via an encrypted tunnel that makes you total anonymous.
+With the help of VPN services, you can connect to multiple servers via an encrypted tunnel.
+Which, makes you total anonymous.
 And in this way, hackers and different online organizations couldn’t track your online activities.
 Thus it provides ultimate user shield for their online privacy.

 However, the problem is there are hundreds of VPN providers available in the market.
 And not all of them are reliable and trustworthy to use.
-But don’t worry, for this, I did extensive research to help my readers to find out trustworthy services which are mentioned below:
+Therefore, for this, I did extensive research to help my readers to find out trustworthy services which are mentioned below:

 All of these mentioned above VPN providers are trustworthy and provide remarkable service to safeguard your online privacy.
 One more thing I want to suggest online users, do not use free VPN services at all.

-The reason why I am against these free VPN services is due to multiple DNS leaks, and traffic logs controversies are prevailing in the market regarding them.
+The reason why I am against these free VPN services is due to multiple DNS leaks, and traffic logs controversies.
 Therefore don’t risk your online privacy for the sake of saving a small amount of money.

 Turn-Off GPS While not Using It